What is the difference between love and infatuation?

 Are you still wondering about the differences?
 Chip Ingram “helps you evaluate a relationship and determine if you’re really in love.”
 To take the test, please click onto the Familylife.com web site link:

-After reading (and possibly listening) to the differences between love and infatuation, are you getting the feeling that infatuation is something bad?
+As you are looking at the differences between love and infatuation, are you getting the feeling that infatuation is something bad?
 I hope not.
 Because it isn’t.
 It can be fun and lets face it, love has to start somewhere.
 You don’t go from nothing to love immediately.

 “Infatuation is a beginning.
 The pleasurable feelings it creates are the Creator’s way to stimulate a man and woman to grow interested in one another, which can then lead them to marry, procreate and build secure and happy families.
 At this early stage couples make their relationship a priority; later they learn to accept differences and show each other appreciation” (Jen Aust, from article What is True Love).